rabbitboots/gale_ops/README.md

 As a LÖVE library, only being able to read files directly from disk isn't the best design choice.
 This was originally a Python script, and some aspects of that original design have carried over.

 Beyond that, I toyed with the idea of allowing the library user to load only specific layers from a Gale image.
 In theory, if the user was only interested in one specific layer, this would cut down on processing time.
-In practice, it's unnecessary and overcomplicated, as most Gale images aren't very big.
+In practice, it's unnecessary and overcomplicated, as most Gale images aren't *that* big.
 It also prevents users from loading Gale images that are embedded in other data.

 Loading a Gale image generates a fair bit of garbage: two binary strings for every data block (one compressed, one uncompressed).
 This isn't ideal, and a LÖVE-specific alternative should probably be investigated.
 My own use case is to convert Gale images to PNG as part of a build system, so that isn't a huge deal for me personally, but you probably wouldn't want to frequently load and unload Gale images in a game at run-time.